Bethany Bos

-Bethany Catherine Balcer (born March 7, 1997) is an American professional soccer player who plays as a striker for Racing Louisville FC of the National Women's Soccer League (NWSL).

-Balcer played collegiate soccer at Spring Arbor University, where she was a two-time NAIA national champion, three-time NAIA national player of the year, four-time first-team All-American, and the school's leading scorer.
-She went undrafted after college before signing with Reign FC (later Seattle Reign FC) on a supplemental contract, becoming the first NAIA player in the NWSL.
-During six seasons with the Reign, she was named the NWSL Rookie of the Year in 2019 and won the NWSL Shield in 2022.
+Bethany Catherine Bos (born March 7, 1997) is an American professional soccer player who plays as a striker.
+Bos played college soccer for the Spring Arbor Cougars, where she was a two-time NAIA national champion, three-time NAIA national player of the year, four-time first-team All-American, and the school's leading scorer.

+After going undrafted, Bos signed with the Seattle Reign, becoming the first NAIA player in the NWSL, and was named the NWSL Rookie of the Year in 2019.
+She spent five-and-a-half seasons with the Reign, winning the NWSL Shield in 2022, earning two NWSL Second XI selections, and becoming the club's third all-time top scorer.
+She was traded to Racing Louisville in mid-2024.
+Bos signed with USL Super League club Dallas Trinity FC in 2026.

+Bos earned one cap with the United States national team in 2021.

 Early life

-Balcer grew up in Hudsonville, Michigan and attended Unity Christian High School, where she played varsity soccer and basketball.
+Bos grew up in Hudsonville, Michigan and attended Unity Christian High School, where she played varsity soccer and basketball.
 She is the fourth of five children.

-Collegiate career
+College career

-Balcer attended Spring Arbor University from 2015 to 2019, where she was a four-year starter on its varsity soccer team.
-The Cougars advanced to the NAIA Final Four every year and won two national titles with Balcer on the team.
+Bos attended Spring Arbor University from 2015 to 2019, where she was a four-year starter on its varsity soccer team.
+The Cougars advanced to the NAIA Final Four every year and won two national titles with Bos on the team.
+She was named the NAIA national player of the year three times and first-team All-American all four years.

-While in college, Balcer played as an amateur with senior teams over the summer.
+While in college, Bos played as an amateur with senior teams over the summer.
 She led Grand Rapids FC to a United Women's Soccer championship in 2017 – scoring hat-tricks in five straight matches – and played with Seattle Sounders Women in the Women's Premier Soccer League the following year winning the WPSL championship.